 Every year, the greater Miami area sees hundreds of car accidents with serious injuries or death.
 With millions of people living in Hialeah and other cities in the Miami metropolitan area, many of the highways see heavy traffic and high incidences of car crashes.
 If you or a loved one was injured in a car crash in Hialeah, or anywhere in Miami-Dade County, talk to an auto accident lawyer, today.

 Hialeah car accident lawyer Prosper Shaked represents injured car crash victims in lawsuits against the drivers that caused their accident.
-For a free consultation on your South Florida car crash case, call The Law Offices of Prosper Shaked today at (305) 694-2676.
+For a free consultation on your South Florida car crash case, call Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676.

 Suing for a Car Accident with No-Fault Insurance in Hialeah